evasquezor/evasquezor/README.md

 🎓 **Software Engineering Student** at Hochschule Heilbronn 💻 Interested in **Software Development, Backend & AI**

-Im a Software developer interesedt mainly at backend i jennualy jus trie to build things that are usselfel to resolve spezific problems
-But aside from that, I'm really interested in design and everything related to it—art is my passion.
+I'm a Software Developer mainly interested in backend development.
+In general, I enjoy building things that are useful and solve specific problems.
+Beyond that, I'm really interested in design and everything related to it, art is one of my passions.

 ## 🚀 What am I currently working on?
 * 🤖 **LUMII** – AI-powered learning assistant for kids beetween 6 and 12 years old
 * 🔧 Building **REST APIs and backend services**
 * 🧠 Exploring **AI integration and LLM APIs**
 * 📚 Improving my skills in **Software Engineering & System Design**

 ## 🛠️ Tools & Technologies
 **Languages**

 * Java